 After creating your external service, you need to tell Okta that it exists and enable it for a particular process flow.

-- Select Workflow > Event Hooks in the Okta AdminAn abbreviation of administrator.
+- In AdminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
 Only administrators have the Administration button on the upper right side of the My Applications page.
-Console.
+Console, go to Workflow > Event Hooks.

 - Click Add Event Hook.